 Eric does not wish to duplicate the good work of other existing organisations, initiatives and plans.
 Hence, Eric’s work is not about championing inclusion or forming disability organisations.
 Eric aims to enable autistics to participate as equal partners together with the community to create strategic change.

 This masterplan is neither about charity nor profitability, neither about fixing autism nor being proud of autism, neither about disability nor diversity.
 This masterplan invites autistic people to come together as a race/culture (in the spirit of Neurodiversity and Neurotribes).
 This new narrative shall redefine the autistics’ collective relationship with the world, where they can support all Humanity to create a new era of peace and prosperity.

 This masterplan is also an open invitation for the autism community to come together to build the proposed solutions.
-Rather than being the leader-in-charge, Eric is more of a visionary and facilitator who supports and works with other passionate community leaders.
+Rather than being the leader-in-charge, Eric is a visionary and facilitator who supports and works with other passionate community leaders.

 As a followup to the Life After Death Forum 2019, the AFAM is a work-in-progress only expected to be fully implemented by the year 2050.
 It will be expanded on and refined based on feedback and new developments.

 For each category, we will start with creating the simpler level 1 solutions (i.e. C1, A1, B1), then proceed to level 2, then level 3 and finally level 4.
 Each solution may require the creation of a dedicated organisation.
-Except for C4 which will likely be a social enterprise, the other organisations will likely be non-profit.
+Except for C4 which will likely be a social enterprise, the other organisations will likely be non-profits.